 Clients will often select a $150-$250 daily benefit depending on their financial situation.
 In Southern California, for example, costs can range from $63,875-$74,825 per year ($175-$205 per day, depending on shared or single room http://californialongtermcare.com.

 This describes how long after the onset of a LTHC condition before a policy begins paying benefits.
 Policies generally range from 30 to 180 days or more, with premiums greater at lower levels.
 Since Medicare coverage is for the first 100 days, many people often consider 90 days as a moderate choice.

-This address how long benefits will continue to be paid from the onset of a condition, often 2-5 years or lifetime.
+This addresses how long benefits will continue to be paid from the onset of a condition, often 2-5 years or lifetime.
 Here again, the longer the benefit duration, the greater the premium.
 This one is very much individualized, based on specifics such as the individual’s age and financial resources.

-Provides that the benefit amount can increase each year at a selective annual percentage, the increase can be either simple or compound.
+Provides that the benefit amount can increase each year at a selective annual percentage; the increase can be either simple or compound.
 It is particularly important for younger clients to consider this so the coverage can keep pace with inflation.

 The primary reason for using insurance is to have a significantly greater amount of potential benefit, relative to the dollars paid for that coverage.